-Talent Works gives LCC students and recent graduates paid work with local charities, social enterprises and community groups.
-78 students and recent graduates have worked with 45 organisations.
+Talent Works gives LCC students paid work with local charities, social enterprises and community groups.
+Over three years 110 students have worked with 67 organisations.
 Thanks to funders, all of our clients received the work at no cost.

 Talent Works has built websites, run social media campaigns, created new branding, made films, taken photographs, designed print and digital materials, and written stories.

 What we've done

 In 2016 we tested the need and where we could have the most impact, helping charities and social enterprises with a wide range of creative and communications projects.

 In 2017 Talent Works added training for the students, prototyping with 12 students a project that has been scaled up in 2018.
 51 students were trained in web design, build and publishing, and in client management, before being matched to 25 organisations who needed a new website.

 The latest iteration of Talent Works is a pop-up studio.
 For eight days in December 2018 a multi-discipline team of 32 students worked intensively on 16 briefs.
 They made films and animations, built websites, designed print materials, created social media assets, and advised on strategy.

 Generously hosted by Workspace Group at their Kennington Park location, the studio was also supported by volunteers from MullenLowe London, Pulse Films, Collider, Wolf and Player, SampsonMay, ForPeople, St Luke’s, Trunk, Fat Toad Films, IDEO and Weber Shandwick.

 In 2019 the studio will be popping up again in March, July and December.